All Episodes

 I hope that this comes out in your guys' favor.

-I really very much do.
+really very much do.

-Thank you for coming on tonight.
+Courtney Brown, thank you for coming on tonight.

-Then we are going to go into a repeat of the first two hours, the first two critical hours for those that have joined late, so that you get the whole Story.
+Then we are going to go into a repeat of the first two hours, the first two critical hours for those that have joined late so that you get the whole story.

-Now, to Whitley Strieber.
+Now, to Whitley Streeber.

 Whitley, are you there?